alistairjoelquinn/atelier.nvim/README.md

 # Atelier - a Neovim plugin for creating & editing colorschemes

-Atelier allows you to update your current colorscheme while you are working, as well as creating new ones from scratch.
-It's based on my own experience of wishing it was easier to update a colorscheme on the fly, while I am using it.
+Atelier allows you to update your current colorscheme while you are working.
+Additionally you can create new colorschemes from scratch, and export them as a stand alone plugin.

+Atelier is based on my own experience of wishing it was easier to update a colorscheme on the fly while I am using it.
 Perhaps you find there is one color which is a little too bright, or one you wish was a different color altogether.
 This plugin allows you to open a window, tweak the color, and get back to work.

 ## Installation